plabayo/learn-rust-101/src/appendix/appendix-ix-shipping-rust.md

 you can learn to do so as part of practicing Rust using "[4.
 Study using the "Zero to Production in Rust" book](#4-study-using-the-zero-to-production-in-rust-book)".

 Finally, in the spirit of KISS, nothing wrong with deploying like this: <https://logankeenan.com/posts/deploy-your-rust-project-to-any-hosting-provider-in-minutes/>.

+#### Extra Production Rust Resources

+- If you are woried about Supply Chain attacks you can have a look at <https://davidlattimore.github.io/making-supply-chain-attacks-harder.html>;